tybinning/portfolio-upgraded/_projects/SimpleRAGApp.md

 # Introduction

-I wanted to build a simple streamlit app that allows me to upload academic pdf's and lets me ask questions about them.
+I wanted to build a simple streamlit app that allows me to upload documents in PDF form and allows me to ask questions about them.
 However I didn't want to ask a question about one topic and have the RAG pull information from unrelated documents.

 Below you can see our simple streamlit app that allows you to discuss different documents that are uploaded.